Australian Restaurants and Cafes in New York

 Bluestone Lane

 Owned by ex-AFL player Nick Stone, this cafe has branches in Greenwich Village, Upper East Side, West Village, Midtown, and DUMBO.
 It’s another spot for vegemite toast.
 They also have several coffee shops around New York, serving coffee and some food from the counter.
+My favourite location is inside a church chapel next to Guggenheim.

 Here are some options if you’d like to have a nice Aussie dinner or grab a beer and catch up on games played back home.